 Scriptures describe that the Sanskrit word “mantra” has 2 roots – ”mana”, which means to understand and know; and ”tra”, which refers to protection.
 Thus, mantra refers to protection.
 Traditionally, this chant is considered a powerful healing mantra, beneficial for all mental and physical ailments.

 Chanting this mantra purifies our system, actions, and behaviors and it infuses positive energy.
-Also, it helps bring meditativeness, elevates the psyche, activates certain energy centers (chakras) within our physical and energetical bodies and awakens higher states of consciousness.
+Also, it helps bring meditativeness, elevates the psyche, activates certain energy centers (chakras) within our physical and energetical bodies, and awakens higher states of consciousness.

 When chanted with sincere devotion, this mantra will bring you very close to the divine inner nature within all of us and helps the devotee to overcome the difficulties in life.
 Sages believe that the chanting of these sacred syllables is sound therapy for the mind and body and nectar for the soul.

-An important level of the mantra siddhi (spiritual power of the mantra) is said to come after minimum 125,000 repetitions of a mantra (such an extended spiritual practice is called a purascharana).
+An important level of the mantra siddhi (spiritual power of the mantra) is said to come after minimum of 125,000 repetitions of a mantra (such an extended spiritual practice is called a purascharana).
 This is equivalent approximately to 1,250 rounds of a mala.